ryanzola/gruntMinification/README.md

 ```

 ### Gruntfile.js
-The Gruntfile.js or Gruntfile.coffee file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the package.json file, and should be committed with your project source.
+The *Gruntfile.js* file is a valid JavaScript file that belongs in the root directory of your project, next to the *package.json* file, and should be committed with your project source.

-A Gruntfile is comprised of the following parts:
+A *Gruntfile* is comprised of the following parts:

 * The "wrapper" function
 * Project and task configuration